unbxd/search-JS-library/docs/configurations/urlConfig.md

 ### Key Terminology
 {: .d-inline-block }

-1. `addToUrl`: A parameter that allows users to append custom data or parameters to the URL, enabling tailored interactions with the user.
+1. `addToUrl`: A config that allows users to append this parameter to the URL.
 2. `usePageNo`: Indicates whether to use page numbers in URL, instead of indices.
 3. `algo`: Short for algorithm, this parameter lets users choose a specific computational method or process to apply.
-4. `keyReplacer`: Used to replace specific keys in the URL, enabling better communication with the user.
+4. `keyReplacer`: A config which allows to change the way this config is represented in the URL.

 ### Configurations